 There are many PCB design software solutions available.
-The software you use should have the capability to draw both schematics and printed circuit boards.
+The software you use should be able to draw both schematics and printed circuit boards.

-Here I will list the three best cross-platform programs that are available for free and works with Linux, Windows and Mac OS.
+These are my favorite free cross-platform programs available for Linux, Windows and Mac OS.

-I have copied their own description of themselves from each of their websites so that you can get an idea of what they are about (or at least how they like to present themselves).
+I have copied their own description of themselves from each of their websites.
+Just to give you an idea of what they are about (or at least how they like to present themselves).

 From the Cadsoft Eagle website:

 “The name EAGLE is an acronym, which stands for Easily Applicable Graphical Layout Editor.
 This award winning software offers user friendly, powerful and affordable solutions for PCB design, including Schematic Capture, Board Layout and Autorouter.
 User Language Programs enable features such as simulation and 3D-visualization.

 Whether you are a team of one, or part of a large engineering department, EAGLE provides quality PCB design software with the features that get the job done.
 For over 20 years, EAGLE has been satisfying design engineers around the world, by offering the same core functionality as expensive commercial software, at the fraction of the cost.”